jingxianthong/Open-CV-traffic-Light-recognation/README.md

 following this sample https://cloudinary.com/guides/image-effects/building-a-python-image-recognition-system Building a Python Image Recognition System

-using TensorFlow load the ResNet50 model and OpenCV (cv2) to read and process images from a directory.
+using TensorFlow load the ResNet50 model for classification and OpenCV (cv2) to read and process images from a directory and  for color detection.

 Problem: